microsoft/sqlworkshops/sql2019lab/02_Security.md

 <p><b><a name="solution">The Solution</a></b></p>

-In SQL Server 2017, SQL Server Management Studio (SSMS) was enhanced to include the ability to classify data based on *tags* you could associate with columns in a table.
+In SQL Server 2017, SQL Server Management Studio (SSMS) was enhanced to include the ability to classify data based on *labels* and *types* you could associate with columns in a table.
 This solution was built into the SSMS tool.

-SQL Server 2019 includes data classification capabilities built-in to the SQL Server Engine through the new T-SQL command
+SQL Server 2019 includes data classification capabilities built-in to the SQL Server Engine through the new T-SQL statement

 ```sql
 ADD SENSITIVITY CLASSIFICATION